jaspersong/Project_CS-4500/report/doc.md

 MsgKind is an enumeration value that determines what sort of message the payload contains, thus determining how to deserialize the serialized payload.

-###### Ack

-This message kind can be sent between nodes, from server to node, or node to server.
-It is sent as a response to another message in order to notify the sender of that message that the receiver had properly received the message.

-For example, the registrar can send a Directory message to a node.
-The node then sends an Ack message to the registrar in order to notify the registrar that the node had received the Directory message.

-The Ack message contains only the header, and does not have a payload to deserialize.

-*NOTE*: This message type is currently not being used because the current eau2 system implementation uses UDP, which does not have a use for an Ack message.

-###### Nack

-This message kind can be sent between nodes, from server to node, or node to server.
-It is sent to notify a registrar or a node that the sender had been expecting to receive a message from the recipient, but either did not receive the expected message within a set time limit, or had received a message but was not the message it expected (i.e., a message was received out of order or a message was corrupted).

-For example, the registrar can send a Directory message to a node after the node had sent a Register message.
-However, the node did not receive the Directory message after 1 minute, which is the time limit to be spent waiting for the Directory message.
-As a result, the node would then send a Nack message to the registrar to notify the registrar that it did not receive the message.

-The Nack message contains only the header, and does not have a payload to deserialize.

-*NOTE*: This message type is currently not being used because the current eau2 system implementation uses UDP, which does not have a use for an Nack message.

 ###### Put

 This message is sent between nodes in order to update a data chunk in its